-Considering the above analysis and taking all factors into account, we recommend a score of 730 or higher as a good GMAT score for Dartmouth Tuck.
-A range of GMAT score 730 to 750 is quite a safe range considering the number of invites and admissions in this range.
+Considering the above analysis and taking all factors into account, we recommend a score of 750 or higher as a good GMAT score for Dartmouth Tuck.
 However, for any applicant scoring above 700, there is a good chance of receiving an invite and this can be utilized well with the help of systematic preparation and a noteworthy performance during the interviews.

 What is a good GMAT score for Indians applying to Dartmouth Tuck?

-Evidently, while 18 Indians received an interview invite, only 5 of them were finally admitted- the conversion ratio is just about 27%.
-No Indian below a score of 750 received an admission.
-We also took a quick look at the data for the class of 2020 and found a similar situation with the majority of Indian candidates who received the admit offer having a score of more than 750.
-Hence, the earlier recommended score of 730 jumps to 750 for Indian applicants.
-A good GMAT score for an Indian candidate applying to Dartmouth Tuck is a score of 750 or higher.
+Evidently, while 67 Indians received an interview invite, only 13 of them were finally admitted- the conversion ratio is just about 19%.
+No Indian below a score of 740 received an admission, with the exception of 1 student who score 710.
+Thus, A good GMAT score for an Indian candidate applying to Dartmouth Tuck is a score of 740 or higher.

 If you are planning to take the GMAT, we can help you with a personalized study plan and give you access to quality online content to prepare.
 Please write to us at firstname.lastname@example.org.
 We are the most reviewed GMAT prep company on the GMAT club with more than 2400 reviews and are the only prep company that has delivered more than 700+ scores than any other GMAT club partner.
 Why don’t you take a free trial and judge for yourself?